-1974, July: City-sponsore efforts. d trip to Toccoa and Helen to view their revitalization 1974, October: Installati on of new street lights.
-Plans to one-way Carroll.
-1974, Fall: Carroll Stree Transportatio t Project plans to be studied by the Department of off-street ins announces downtown commercial development with parking and brick sidewalks.
-First phase of new development begun.
-1975, January: Representa Perry Rede ative Larry Walker introduces bill to create the evelopment Authority. by the creating the Perry Redevelopment Authority is approved a Legislature, Act No. 161.
-Signed by Governor Busbee. pril, 1975 below. which in ncil approved final plans for Carroll Street Project cludes one-waying street, parking at an angle, and anted in garden spots.
-1975, February: Appreara Authorit Act. nce before City Council by members of Redevelopment y to request funds under the 1974 Community Development 1975, April: Governor si gns Redevelopment Authority Bill.
-1975, April: Department issues comm of Transportation approves Carroll Street Project and ittment for approximately \$17M.
-1975, May: City Council posal and pla approves and accepts Department of Transportation pro- ans for Carroll Street.
-1975, June: Perry Redeve and elects elopment Authority holds it organizational meeting officers. monitolina inalized for first phase in long-range plans to downtown area.
-Lewis Meeks is elected Chairman; on, Vice-Chairman; and Billy Bledsoe, Secretary-Treasurer 1975, June: New busines buildings b one to go.) s announced for downtown and renovation of three old y property owners (one completed, one in process, and 1975, June: MGAPC agree Ordinance, s to prepare Design Control Ordinance, Sign Control CED Master Plan, and Traffic Flow Plan.
-1975, June: Editorial p Authority b published in local paper urging support for Redevelopment by Bobby Branch.
+1974, July: City-sponsored trip to Toccoa and Helen to view their revital efforts. ization 1974, October: Installation of new street lights.
+Plans to one-way Carro 1974, Fall: Carroll Street Project plans to be studied by the Department Transportation. of 1974, October: W. G. Mullins announces downtown commercial development w off-street parking and brick sidewalks.
+First phase of n commercial development begun. ith ew 1975, January: Representative Larry Walker introduces bill to create the Perry Redevelopment Authority. í 1975, February 15: Bill creating the Perry Redevelopment Authority is an by the Legislature, Act No. 161.
+Signed by Governor See April, 1975 below. proved Busbee.
+1975, February: City Council approved final plans for Carroll Street Pro- which includes one-waying street, parking at an angle, an trees planted in garden spots.)ject 1d 1975, February: Apprearance before City Council by members of Redevelop: Authority to request funds under the 1974 Community Deve Act. nent elopment 1975, April: Governor signs Redevelopment Authority Bill.
+1975, April: Department of Transportation approves Carroll Street Proje issues committment for approximately \$17M. ct and 1975, May: City Council approves and accepts Department of Transportati posal and plans for Carroll Street. on pro- 1975, June: Perry Redevelopment Authority holds it organizational meeti and elects officers. ng 1975, June: Plans are finalized for first phase in long-range plans to revitalize downtown area.
+Lewis Meeks is elected Chairman; Don Parkingon, Vice-Chairman; and Billy Bledsoe, Secretary- 3 1975, June: New business announced for downtown and renovation of three buildings by property owners (one completed, one in process one to go.) e old , and 1975, June: MGAPC agrees to prepare Design Control Ordinance, Sign Con Ordinance, CED Master Plan, and Traffic Flow Plan. trol 1975, June: Editorial published in local paper urging support for Rede Authority by Bobby Branch. velopment